Battle of Tarakan (1945): Landing

 While the infantry were successful in securing a beachhead, the landing was hampered by the poor beach conditions.
 Many Australian vehicles became bogged in Lingkas Beach's soft mud, and seven LSTs were stranded after their commanders misjudged the ships' beachings.
 The small amount of solid ground within the beachhead lead to severe congestion and resulted in none of 2/7th Field Regiment's guns being brought into action until the afternoon of the landing.
 The congestion was made worse by much of the RAAF ground force being landed on 1 May with large numbers of vehicles.
 The seven LSTs were not refloated until 13 May.

 After securing the beachhead, the 26th Brigade Group advanced east into Tarakan Town and north towards the airstrip.
 The Australians encountered increasingly determined Japanese resistance as they moved inland.
 The task of capturing Tarakan's airstrip was assigned to the 2/24th Battalion.
 The Battalion's initial attack on the airstrip on the night of 2 May was delayed when the Japanese set off large explosive charges, and the airstrip was not secured until 5 May.
 While the capture of the airfield achieved the 26th Brigade Group's main task, the Japanese still held Tarakan's rugged interior.

 During the first week of the invasion, 7,000 Indonesian refugees passed into the advancing Australian lines.
 This was a larger number than had been expected, and the refugees, many of whom were in poor health, overwhelmed the Dutch civil affairs unit.
-Despite the devastation caused by the Allied bombardment and invasion, most of the civilians welcomed the Australians as liberators.
+Despite the devastation and casualties caused by the Allied bombardment and invasion, most of the civilians welcomed the Australians as liberators.
 Hundreds of Indonesian civilians later worked as labourers and porters for the Allied force.

 General Thomas Blamey, the commander of the Australian Military Forces, made an inspection tour of Tarakan on 8 May.
 During a meeting with Whitehead, Blamey directed that the 26th Brigade Group should "proceed in a deliberate manner" in clearing the rest of the island now that the main objectives of the invasion had been completed.